holgerd77/django-public-project/docs/tutorial.rst

 ==================================

-Beside from working out the structures and interdependencies of a project yourself you can rely on interested users visiting your side and encourage them to participate with their knowledge.
+Beside from working out the structures and interdependencies of a project yourself you can rely on interested users visiting your site and encourage them to participate with their knowledge.
 For that ``DPP`` comes with an advanced commenting system.

 Users are able to comment on every item of the project and connect their comment with additional participants,